bianchi2/bamboo-operator/README.md

 * there's a limit for max number of remote agents, so the operator will respect this value
 * the operator will try to scale down agents if build queue == 0 and current number of idle agents > maxIdleAgents

-There's one noticeable shortcoming.
-Remote agents are deployed as StatefulSet replicas.
-While it's easy to scale up, it is not easy to scale down.
+Remote agents are K8s deployments and persistent volume claims.
+So, starting a new agent is creating a deployment + pvc.
-When scaling down happens, K8s removes replicas one by one, starting with the last one.
-The operator will check, however, if or not this last agent in the queue is busy.
+Deleting an agent is deletion of an agent in Bamboo API + deleting respective deployment and pvc.

-If it is, the operator will not remove it.
-So, it is possible that you may end up with a large number of idle agents, just because the last agent is always busy.
+Remote agent names == deployment and pvc names.
+Such a mapping enables having predictable deployment and pvc names which can be deleted if agents are idle.
-Current mechanism needs to be reworked, probably a StatefulSet needs to be replaced with pods (the operator can label pods with agent IDs after an agent is registered).
+An agent pod has an init container with bamboo-agent.cfg that has name and UID pre-defined.

-You may turn off this feature by updating your custom resource:
+You may turn off auto-scaling feature by updating your custom resource:

 ```
 spec: